-Changes to methodology for 2022/23
+Changes to methodology for 2023/24

-4.0 We have not materially changed the methodology applied compared to the previous period.
+4.0 We have not materially changed the methodology applied compared to the previous period except for where new regulatory requirements have been implemented.

 Operating expenses - allocation assumptions

 - 5.0 The following sections describe the allocation assumptions used in the production of the operating expense line items of table 2A, 2B, 2C, 4D, 4E, 4J and 4K reported in the APR. - 5.1 Recharges between Functional Areas are allocated using the cost drivers described below. - 5.2 For the purposes of cost allocation, FTEs (or "full-time equivalents") should include all fulltime staff, and contractors/temporary staff directly employed.
 Where there is an existing contractual arrangement in place with an associate or third party for example a third party billing arrangement, FTEs will include all full-time staff, and contractors / temporary staff directly employed by the associate or third party involved in providing that service to the appointee.